digicatapult/sqnc-documentation/docs/tokenModels/bestPractice.md

 When defining token models, there are a number of best practices to follow:

 1. Avoid arrays and lists
-   It can be difficult to generate guard rails for variable size transactions e.g. adding X a list of items (each with their own token) to an order.
+   It can be difficult to generate guard rails for variable size transactions e.g. adding X of a list of items (each with their own token) to an order.
 If a transaction can involve a variable number of inputs and outputs, the guard rails need to cover every variation.
 It's simpler to define a single transaction that can be run X number of times.
 For example if there were a transaction for adding an item to an order, you only need to define `AddItemToOrder` once and it can be run several times over a list of items.
 The alternative would be defining `Add1ItemToOrder`, `Add2ItemsToOrder`...
 It isn't possible to define `AddListOfItemsToOrder`.
+For lists containing large numbers of items, transactions of larger orders of magnitude can be made and combined e.g. add 32 items to an order with 3 x `Add10ItemsToOrder` and 2 x `AddItemToOrder`.

 2. Prefer FILE metadata over LITERAL metadata
    Tokens should contain as minimal metadata as possible.
 The `LITERAL` metadata type is for storing data that is (or possibly will be) referred to in a process guardrails e.g. token `TYPE`.
 All entity-specific data, even something as small as the ID of an order, should be stored as a `FILE`.
 The only other time `LITERAL` should be used is if there is a clear requirement that a value be available at all times.